GenericMappingTools/gmt/doc/rst/source/grdproject.rst

 .. _-R:

-.. |Add_-R| replace:: You may ask to project only
+.. |Add_-R| replace:: You may ask to project only a subset of the grid by specifying a smaller input *w/e/s/n* region
-    a subset of the grid by specifying a smaller input *w/e/s/n* region [Default is the region given by the grid file].
+    [Default is the region given by the grid file]. |Add_-R_links|
 .. include:: explain_-R.rst_
+    :start-after: _Syntax:
+    :end-before: _Description:

 .. _-V: